collective-soundworks/collective-soundworks.github.io/tutorials/plugin-platform-init.md

 ## Notes on the `@soundworks/helpers` default views

-The spashscreen, as well as other default inititialization views that we have not seen yet, are automatically created and handled the `launcher` object included in the default application template:
+The splash screen, as well as other default initialization views that we have not seen yet, are automatically created and handled the `launcher` object included in the default application template:

 ```js
 // src/clients/player.index.js